ashutoshmjain/gita/src/mathuraChap08.md

 Why are stories so compelling - smiled back Fairy!

-Well that is a good point - replied Angel - A story works where a text book fails.
+Well, that is a good point - replied Angel - A story works where a text book fails.

 He continued - the "information" is always locked in the interrelationships of entities.
 A woman is a mother, a sister and a wife.
 And hundreds of more relationships she has with animate beings and inanimate things - the social graph.
 In the physical world, our identity is determined by this graph - connections with place of birth, education institute, employment  - tiny specs of information held with in each connection!
-In `Vaidik` science, `Bramh` is sum total of all the identities - living or lifeless - entirety of observable information.
+In ancient `Vaidik` science, `Bramh` is considered sum total of all the identities - living or lifeless - entirety of observable information.
 The question is what happens when we create characters in a fiction?
 Since they are not real - would you call them part of our social graph?

 I never thought about that! - Fairy responded - I guess we do form relationships with the characters of a narrative - just the way we do with real entities.

-You are right - Angel smiled - a text book fails because condenses the pure ideas.
+You are right - Angel smiled - a text book fails because it condenses the pure ideas.
 Quite the opposite, a good story spreads the information among its fictitious identities - characters of the fiction.
 It forces us to create those characters as virtual entities - in our minds.
 One might think the information was locked in the text; the truth, however, is the information is held in our minds - in the relationships we form with the characters.

 No wonder a narrative is only as good as the characters it builds - Fairy nodded.